 We want to help you through this challenging time and if you feel you are unable to pay please contact us to discuss your case.

-All our lettings have been placed on hold.
-Our Housing Officers will only be contacting you via telephone to ensure we keep you as safe as possible.
+Our Housing Officers will always contact you via telephone in the first instance to ensure we keep you as safe as possible.

 Our aim is to keep residents as safe from the virus as possible.
 We have already written to all residents outlining the current service we are able to provide, while following Government guidelines.
 If you have no family, friends or carers for support, please contact us so we can work with external agencies to help you get the support you need.